MistyCommunity/Documentation/src/content/coding/using-local-skills/tutorials.md

 ### Writing the Meta File

-In the meta file for this skill, set the value of `Name` to `"HelloWorld_RecordAudio`".
+Create a new `.json` meta file for this skill.
+Set the value of `Name` to `"HelloWorld_RecordAudio`".
 Use the values in the example to fill out the remaining parameters.
 Save this file with the name `HelloWorld_RecordAudio.json`.

 ```json
 {